-2.77 Worm Wheel Assembly-An assembly of a worm wheel which changes the direction of rotation by a right angle and also plane of rotation.
+2.79 Worm Wheel Assembly-An assembly of a worm wheel which changes the direction of rotation by a right angle and also plane of rotation.
 It gives a high reduction ratio of rotation.

+Fig. 1.
+Nomenclature and assembly of double gear oil expeller.

+Fig. 1.
+Nomenclature and assembly of double gear oil expeller.

+Fig. 2.
+Nomenclature and assembly of main shaft or double gear oil expeller.